-Next up is Music Production Suite 3.
+Next up is Music Production Suite 5 Universal Edition.
 This bundle contains even more sonic tools to assist you in every step of the production workflow.

 RX is also crucial for repairing vocal problems which, if left untreated, will become more audible once you bring up its level with compression and limiting in the mix.
 That’s why you’ll find it easy to use a module like De-ess for sibilance, De-plosive for vocal pops, Mouth De-click to remove lip smacks and other mouth noises, or even De-bleed to remove metronome bleed that leaked from the singers headphones into the vocal mic.
 You can also run many of those modules in real time as plug-ins in your session.

-RX also has creative applications like Music Rebalance, which allows you to boost or attenuate vocals, drums, bass and more in a mono, stereo, or surround mix.
+RX also has creative applications like Music Rebalance, which allows you to boost or attenuate vocals, drums, bass and more in a mono, stereo, or surround mix—or automatically separate new stems from the recording.
 Let’s say you wanted to prepare a track for a remix, and remove everything except the vocal so you can bring that vocal into a new session for remixing.

 With Music Rebalance, you can easily isolate a vocal.
 Simply open the module, turn down the Other, Percussion, and Bass sliders, leaving the Voice slider at its default of zero.
 Choose your separation algorithm (Joint Channel or Advanced Joint Channel), and adjust the sensitivity meter to more strictly define your vocals from the rest of the audio.
 When you’re ready, press Render.
 Now you can export the isolated vocal file and prepare it for a remix within an entirely new genre or sonic environment.

-Once you’ve repaired a vocal track, you can experiment with VocalSynth.
-Vocalsynth allows you to color and shape vocals with five blendable modules like Vocoder, Polyvox and Biovox, a module modeled after the human vocal tract, not to mention a host of stompbox-style studio effects which you can rearrange.
+Once you’ve repaired a vocal track, you can experiment with VocalSynth 2.
+Vocalsynth allows you to color and shape vocals with five blendable modules like Vocoder, Polyvox, and Biovox—a module modeled after the human vocal not to mention a host of stompbox-style studio effects which you can rearrange.
 With these modules, you can quickly get the old school sounds you need, or create a new school of vocal sounds all your own.
 It’s easy to get lost in layers, textures, effects, blending, and morphing a vocal into an experimental vocal playground.

 VocalSynth 2 is built to be flexible, giving you three ways to interact and create.
 In Auto mode, get up and running on any track and apply effects and presets instantly.
 In MIDI mode, play and automate your production’s effects, harmonies, and other parameters with MIDI input or from any MIDI controller.
 In Sidechain mode, use any audio signal to drive VocalSynth 2 effects to expand creative horizons.